Nick Adams (actor, born 1931): Studio-arranged dates

-Actress Olive Sturgess relates: "When Nick and I went out, it was a casual thing —no great love or anything like that ...
+Actress Olive Sturgess relates: "When Nick and I went out, it was a casual thing—no great love or anything like that ...
 I thought he was very troubled ...
 You could feel he was troubled.
 It was the manner he had —that was the way he was in real life, always brooding ...
 When we went out, it was never on his motorcycle!
 That's one trick he couldn't pull on me.
 We always went in a car!"

 Lack of confirmation

 Because of morality clauses in studio contracts, along with practical marketing concerns, most homosexual actors during the 1950s and 1960s were forced to be discreet about their sexuality.
 However, Adams was known in Hollywood for embellishing and inventing stories about his show business experiences and long tried to capitalize on his associations with James Dean and Elvis Presley.
 In a brief biographical article, journalist Bill Kelly wrote Adams "became James Dean's closest pal, although Nick was straight and Dean was bisexual."
-Moreover, there are neither court documents (such as from the long and drawn-out divorce and child custody proceedings between him and his wife), nor personal letters from Adams, nor directly attributable statements by any alleged male lovers, to support the assertions.
+Moreover, there are neither court documents (such as from the long and drawn-out divorce and child custody proceedings between him and his wife), personal letters from Adams nor directly attributable statements by any alleged male lovers to support the assertions.